 So dive in!
 Make sure to watch the video while you’re at your piano or keyboard so you can play along with me as I guide you through the lesson.
 And don’t forget to hit subscribe so you don’t miss any other YouTube videos lessons.
 I’m now doing 2 new videos a week, EVERY WEEK!

 If you love using your favorite songs to learn the piano, check out “Firework” at the Playground Sessions YouTube channel.
-If you like what you see you can download the app to learn the rest with our interactive sheet music.
+If you like what you see you can download our app to learn the rest of this song with our interactive sheet music.